marcellomaugeri/euler-swap/README.md

 ### Reconfiguration

 All user-configurable parameters are stored in immutable variables, meaning they cannot be changed after the AMM is deployed.
-Instead, the holder should uninstalled it from its EVC operator set, and a new Maglev instance should be created and installed in its place.
+Instead, the holder should uninstall it from its EVC operator set, and a new Maglev instance should be created and installed in its place.

 ### Debt Limits